No products in the cart.

 7. Stay Moving

-Because one determining factor of a successful recovery is how consistently patients pursue rehabilitation long-term.
+One determining factor of a successful recovery is how consistently stroke patients pursue rehabilitation long-term.
 One study found that after a stroke, patients were at the same level of recovery 5 years post-stroke as they were just 2 months post-stroke.
 The study linked a lack of long-term rehab as the cause for stagnation.
+This is why small, consistent steps taken long-term provide the best results.

 8. Turn the Background Noise OFF to Turn Your Brain ON

-When attention is divided between physical therapy and the radio playing in the background, you’re not reaping the full benefits of PT.
+When attention is divided between physical therapy and the television playing in the background, you may not be reaping the full benefits of physical therapy at home after stroke.

-Create a quiet, distraction-free environment to maintain your concentration for exercise.
+To help combat this, create a quiet, distraction-free environment to maintain your concentration for exercise.
 Turn off the television and tell family members not to disturb you during this time.
+Your brain is hard at work rewiring itself.
+Don’t let excess noise or distraction get in the way.

-9. Don’t Let the Plateau Stop You
+9. Don’t Let a Plateau Stop You

 11. Treat the Root Cause of Spasticity